SiroDiaz/pyrandimg/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 Python provider for joke2k/faker package.
-It helps you to generate random image and gif URLs and also to download images.
+It helps you to generate random image and gif URLs and also to download images using
+[rand-img.com][link-rand-img] service.

 ## Security